Radiology Spotters Collection

 Answer:

-Fluffy periostitis at tendon insertions, characteristically seen in psoriatic arthritis, a seronegative spondyloarthropathy associated with psoriasis, presenting with enthesitis, peripheral arthritis, dactylitis, and axial involvement.
+Fluffy periostitis at tendon and ligament insertions (enthesitis), classically seen in psoriatic arthritis, a seronegative spondyloarthropathy associated with psoriasis, presenting with enthesitis, peripheral arthritis, dactylitis, and axial involvement.
+The same finding is also seen more broadly across the seronegative spondyloarthropathies (reactive arthritis, ankylosing spondylitis) and in diffuse idiopathic skeletal hyperostosis (DISH), reflecting its underlying mechanism of enthesitis/enthesopathy rather than being exclusive to psoriatic arthritis.

 Whiskering refers to the irregular, fluffy, whisker-like projections of periosteal new bone formation emanating from tendon and ligament insertions, resembling whiskers on a face.

-Chronic inflammation at entheses leads to periosteal reaction with fluffy ossification and proliferation at sites of tendon/ligament attachment, driven by cytokines and mechanical stress in psoriatic arthritis.
+Chronic inflammation at entheses leads to periosteal reaction with fluffy ossification and proliferation at sites of tendon/ligament attachment, driven by cytokines and mechanical stress; this enthesitis-driven process is characteristic of the seronegative spondyloarthropathy group, most classically psoriatic arthritis.

 Access all radiology signs posted so far: https://radiogyan.com/radiology-signs/